 Use Clear CTAs (Calls-To-Action)

 Make these large enough to see and for fingers to easily press, as some people might not be as nimble on their phones as others.
-The wording of the CTA should be short and to-the-point.
+The wording of the CTA should be short and to the point.

 Embrace Mobile-Friendly Emails